jupyter-lsp/jupyterlab-lsp/py_src/jupyter_lsp/README.md

 See the parent of this repository, [jupyterlab-lsp](../../README.md) for the reference client implementation for [JupyterLab][].

-## batteries expected
+## Installing language servers

-`jupyter-lsp` doesn't come with any Language Servers!
+`jupyter-lsp` does not come with any Language Servers!
 However, we will try to use them if they _are_ installed and we know about them.

 > You can disable this behavior by configuring [`autodetect`](#autodetect)